serverscom/dibctl/README.md

 provide list of tests for each image, plus name of environment where tests should happen.

-Testing happens under directives from test.yaml.
+Testing happens under directives from `test.yaml`.
 It contains information how to run test instance: region authorization URL, credentials, flavor, network list, availability zone, security groups and other nova parameters.

-Third configuration file provides information for uploading into any number of Openstack installations.
+Third configuration file (`upload.yaml`) provides information for uploading into any number of Openstack installations.

 Testing frameworks
 ------------------
 Dibctl provides few testing frameworks.
 Each of the frameworks provided with full information about image, it properties, created instance (it flavor, network settings, credentials to access instance SSH, etc).
 Test frameworks:
 - 'shell': each test is a simple shell script, which is executed outside test VM
-- 'ssh':each test is a simple shell script, which is executed inside guest machine (not yet implemented)
 - 'pytest' - tests are implemented by means of py.test, with optional support for testinfra (python library for server verification, similar to ServerSpec).
 Dibctl provides wast set of fixtures with all available information about image and instance, plus few handy operations (wait\_for\_port), and direct access to nova object for testing instance reactions on nova operations (hard reboot, rebuild, etc).
+- 'ssh': each test is a simple shell script, which is executed inside guest machine (not yet implemented)
+- 'image': passive check of image content (not implemented yet)

-Dibctl comes with some generic (applicable to any image of any provider).
+Dibctl comes with some generic tests (which should be applicable to any image of any provider).

-Examples of test shpped with dibctl:
+Few examples:
 - Does instance resize rootfs up to a flavor size at a first boot?
-- Does it receives IP addresses on all attached interfaces?
+- Does it receive/configure IP addresses on all attached interfaces?
-- Does DNS set up properly?
+- Does DNS resolver set up properly?
 - Does hostname match the name of the instance?
 - Does instance still work after reboot?
 - Can user install nginx (apache) and get access to http port 80?

 Workflow
 --------
-Dibctl was created to operates on following workflow:
-Beforhand operators describes configurations.
-After that, each image is:
-- build
+After operators describes configurations, following workflow excepted:
+- build: create new image py means of diskimage-builder
-- test: new instance is spawned from tested image, and corresponding test scripts are called.
+- test: new instance is spawned from image under test, and corresponding tests are called.
 If they all report success, images passes the test.
-- if test was successful, uploaded too one or more installations of Openstack.
+- upload: If test was successful, the image is uploaded to to one or more installations of Openstack.
 - Older copies of images marked as obsolete and removed (after they become unsed - see description below).

 That process may be repeated on regular basis via cron or CI server (Jenkins?).
 Comprehensive testing assures that image that passed the test may be uploaded safely in automated manner.

+At the same time dibctl may be used by operators from command line and it provides some means of interfactive debug of faulty images:
+- `--shell` option allow to open shell to instance which failed some tests
+- `--keep-failed-instance` allow to keep instance alive (normally it should be deleted at the end of the test)
+- `shell` command allow open shell without running any tests.

 Motivational introduction
 -------------------------